ruimarnjr/the-book-squad/README.md

 - I tested this website in browsers such as Chrome, Mozilla Firefox, Microsoft Edge and Safari and it worked in all of them.

-- I tested the page for large, medium and small screen sizes and I confirm that the text is rideable and the images display perfectly.
+- I tested the page for large, medium and small screen sizes and I confirm that the text is readable and the images display perfectly.

 ### Validator Testing